jkeohan/scatterplot-workshop/README.md

 ## Adding A Legend - 30min

 Here is the starter code for this section that we will use for the time being in order to focus on creating just the legend.
-Once this has been completed we will reimplement the legend to the scatterplot.
+Once this has been completed we will reimplement the legend in the context of the scatterplot.

 **Starter Code:** [D3 - Vertical Legend - Starter](https://codepen.io/jkeohan/pen/zRzzpb?editors=0010)